Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 This results in potential maintenance expenses due to damages and thereafter a shorter lifespan of the air compressor unit itself.
-Therefore, it is vital to air an air filter that is capable of removing water vapour from the system.
+Therefore, it is vital to air an air filter that is capable of removing water vapor from the system.

 Oil and Lubricant

-Oil particles can certainly be prevalent n compressed air systems, as you will know, because they’re very commonly used as lubricants for a lot of varying types of machines.
-The amount that passes through will be very dependant on the design type of machine, its age and condition.
+Oil particles can certainly be prevalent n compressed air systems, as you will know because they’re very commonly used as lubricants for a lot of varying types of machines.
+The amount that passes through will be very dependant on the design type of machine, its age, and condition.